zaocmarvel/zaocmarvel/README.md

 ---

 ### About Me
 I'm an Electronic and Electrical Engineering student transitioning into Machine Learning and AI.
-I believe in learning by building — every concept I study turns into a small project here.
+I believe in learning by building, every concept I study turns into a small project here.

 ### Currently Learning
 - Working through **Google's Machine Learning Crash Course**, building a project for every core algorithm